HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process.md

 #### Approvers:

 - At the *DCP PM* or *DCP Architecture* meeting, review the **Shepherd** summary.
 If there is rough consensus to reject the RFC, replace "rfc-oversight-review" with "rfc-declined", and close the pull request with the rationale in the comment.

+#### Shepherd:

+- Announce the rejection of the RFC on the HumanCellAtlas #dcp slack channel.
+Include a link to the RFC pull request:

+  EXAMPLE

+  @channel: *DCP PM* declined the RFC for the RFC Process - https://github.com/HumanCellAtlas/dcp-community/pull/27

 ### Appealing RFC Decisions